Difference Between Acetone and Acetic Acid

 Vinyl acetate monomer is produced with the help of acetic acid.

 It can be mixed in the water pretty quickly.
 It also reacts with both polar as well as non-polar substances.
-Being used in a wide range of industries- Acetic Acid is a very important chemical in our everyday life.
+Being used in various industries- Acetic Acid is a very important chemical in everyday life.

 acetic acid